 The safety of children and vulnerable adults is a priority for the Library.
 However, the Library is a public building, open to all.
 Therefore, they may be at risk when they are left unattended.

-- Children under the age of ten (10) and children and vulnerable adults who are unable or unwilling to care for themselves may not be left alone in the Library and must have adequate supervision while in the Library.
+- Children under the age of ten and vulnerable adults who are unable or unwilling to care for themselves may not be left alone in the Library and must have adequate supervision while in the Library.

-- Children age ten (10) and over and vulnerable adults who can understand and follow the Patron Behavior Guidelines and who can care for themselves are permitted to be in the library unattended.
+- Children aged ten and over and vulnerable adults who can understand and follow the Patron Behavior Guidelines and who can care for themselves are permitted to be in the Library unattended.
 They should have contact information for someone who can assist them in an emergency.

 - Library staff will attempt to contact a parent, legal guardian, custodian or caregiver when: